TorD/TDDP-Repo/README.md

 ## Terms of use / License

 All plugins are now MIT licensed.
-I have updated each and every one with the new terms.
+I have updated each one with the new terms present.